Program Area: Older Adults

 Economic security (US)

 This area focuses on low-income older adults facing the most challenging economic situations, including foreclosure, bankruptcy, or very low base income through Social Security or SSI, as well as issues associated with access to pensions.
 There are many federal, state, and local programs providing important direct services that may help older adults deal with their situation.
 This service array includes employment training, job placement, debt counseling, financial coaching and literacy, housing counseling, and benefits and health access.
-Proposals could include individualized face-to-face outreach, support, or legal representation.

 You can learn more about this opportunity by visiting the funder's website.